gabrielrodrigues42/born2beroot/README.md

 # Born2beRoot

-This project focus on understanding how a Virtual Machine works, setting up an ssh server using Debian or CentOS, following strict rules.
+This project focus on understanding how a Virtual Machine works, setting up an SSH server using Debian or CentOS, following strict rules.

 ## Subjects